WildSeed Tasmania

 Tetragonia implexicoma 'Bower Spinach'

 Ground cover, climber or trailer.
 Perennial.
 Forms mats to 10cm deep.
 Growth rate very fast.
 Use on banks, under trees and shrubs.
 Best in sand or dry, heavier soils.
 Full sun to part shade.
 Moderately frost hardy.
 Extremely drought tolerant.
 Flowering in spring.
 Very good weed suppressant.
 Edible berries for wildlife.
 Bush tucker plant - leaves eaten raw or cooked.
 Ideal coastal plant.
-Pruning only required to control size.
+Prune if required to control size.

 Feature Codes: ABENOPQU

 All prices are in Australian currency and include Goods and Services Tax (GST) for Australian customers.
-All photographs on this website are copyright © Wildseed Tasmania 2010.
+All photographs on this website are copyright © 2010-2016 Wildseed Tasmania.

 NOTE: Freight and handling costs are added to each order.
 Terms.